Cosmological parameter inference with Bayesian statistics: Numerical tools

 where $\simeq$ follows because the samples $\theta_i$ are generated out of the posterior by construction.
 Then, we can estimate any integrals (such as the mean, variance, etc.) as

-As mentioned before, in a Markov Chain it is necessary to generate a new point $\theta_{i+1}$ from the present point $\theta_i$.
-However, as it is expected, we need a criteria for accepting (or refusing) this new point depending on whether it turns out to be better for our model or not.
-If this new step is worse than the previous one, we may accept it, since it could be the case that, if we only accept steps with better probability, we could be converging into a local maximum in our parameter space and, therefore, not completely mapping all of it.
+As mentioned before, in a Markov Chain, it is necessary to generate a new point $\theta_{i+1}$ from the present point $\theta_i$.
+However, as it is expected, we need a criterion for accepting (or rejecting) this new point depending on whether it turns out to be better for our model or not.
+If the new step is worse than the previous one, we may still accept it since, if we only accept steps with better probability, we could be converging into a local maximum in our parameter space and, therefore, just exploring a small region of the entire space.
 The simplest algorithm that contains all this information in its methodology is known as the Metropolis-Hastings algorithm.